ethanfreire/100-days-of-code/log.md

 ### Day 9: June 23, 2022

 **Today's Progress**: Bit of a hectic day .
 But manage to squeeze in a bit of React tutorial.
 So learned today how css in React works.
 Gotta be careful your css doesn't overide over css.
 Can't wait to learn CSS in JS.

+### Day 10: June 24, 2022

+**Today's Progress**: Big win.
+Manage to finish code optimization and refactoring without tutorial assistance.Woot.
+Also learned that I keep forgeting this.props is a thing.Whoops gotta remember that exists.